Haym Hirsh (Instructor)

 Absolute integrity is expected of every Cornell student in all academic undertakings.
 Integrity entails a firm adherence to a set of values, and the values most essential to an academic community are grounded on the concept of honesty with respect to the intellectual efforts of oneself and others.
 Academic integrity is expected not only in formal coursework situations, but in all University relationships and interactions connected to the educational process, including the use of University resources. ...
 A Cornell student's submission of work for academic credit indicates that the work is the student's own.
 All outside assistance should be acknowledged, and the student's academic position truthfully reported at all times.
 In addition, Cornell students have a right to expect academic integrity from each of their peers.

 This course complies with the Cornell University policy and equal access laws to ensure that students with disabilities can still participate fully in this course.
 Requests for academic accommodations should be made during the first three weeks of the semester, except for unusual circumstances, so arrangements can be made as soon as possible.
+Please do this by scanning your documentation letter and emailing it to firstname.lastname@example.org.
 Students are encouraged to register with Student Disability Services, as we may require verification of eligibility to provide appropriate accommodations.

 Everyone, the instructor, TAs, and students, must be respectful of everyone else in this class.
 All communication, in class and online, will be held to a high standard for thoughtfulness and inclusiveness: it may never target individuals or groups for harassment, and it may not exclude specific groups.
 That includes everything from outright animosity to the subtle ways we phrase things and even our timing.